jungmannlab/picasso/docs/render.rst

 SMLM clusterer
 ^^^^^^^^^^^^^^
 Cluster localizations with the custom algorithm designed for SMLM.
 In short, localizations with the maximum number of neighboring localizations within a user-defined radius are chosen as cluster centers, around which all localizations within the given radius belong to one cluster.
-If two or more such clusters overlap, they are combined.
+If two or more local maxima are within the radius, the clusters are merged.

 SMLM clusterer requires three (or four if 3D data is processed) arguments: